 2. Gather Your Records

 Don’t wait until tax season to start gathering your tax documentation.
-Instead, take the time to make sure your mailing address is correct with your job, bank and other financial institutions so you receive all of your tax documents in a timely manner.
+Instead, take the time to make sure your mailing address is correct with your job, bank and other financial institutions so you receive all of your tax documents on time.
 Once you get your year-end tax documents, carefully review them for accuracy.
 If you spot any errors, promptly contact the relevant parties to notify them to make any corrections.

 No matter if you use an electronic or a paper record-keeping system, make sure you’re keeping at least the last three years of your tax returns and supporting documents, which is what the IRS advises.